Redis Cache Database

 Installing Redis under Ubuntu 22.04

-Install the Redis Server #aptinstallredis-server
+Install the Redis Server

 If you’re using Ubuntu 22.04, you’ll need to change the configuration file to use systemd.